 Tourism is often a mixed blessing and we could argue about how authentic Taormina feels nowadays.

-However, I feel the town’s position and cultural heritage makes it so beautiful and special it is still very much worth visiting.
+However, I feel the town’s position and cultural heritage makes it one of the most beautiful towns in Sicily and a place you should not miss.

 Located in the Eastern part of Sicily, Taormina is perched on a hill.